Visual Arts and Design Diploma Loading...

 GPRC does not require a portfolio for entrance into first year.

 The art portfolio should contain 15 to 20 current works (no older than 1.5 years) of original two-dimensional art.
-The artwork should be presented in a proper portfolio folder with your name on each piece and numbered on the front lower right corner.
+The artwork should be presented in a proper portfolio folder with the student's name on each piece and numbered on the front lower right corner.
 The portfolio may include both traditional and digital work.
 All digital work must be cross platform.
 Items in your portfolio should be specified in a printed reference sheet that includes a number of the art, date of the work, title of the piece, and medium.
 (Sample portfolio label: “Nature Redtones, Acrylic on Canvas, April 2012”).
-GPRC will take every precaution to protect your portfolio but will not be responsible for unforeseen damage or loss of portfolios.
+GPRC will take every precaution to protect the student's portfolio but will not be responsible for unforeseen damage or loss of portfolios.

 Visual Arts students work in an exciting and creative environment.
 Our facilities include a multi-use workshop; painting, drawing and sculpture studios with dedicated student work stations and a computer lab with static media and video editing capabilities.